-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 Carroll said he did not have numbers on how many players have been vaccinated.

-According to NFL.com, NFL commissioner Roger Goodell said Wednesday that 30 of 32 teams have more than 90% of their Tier 1 and 2 personnel — coaches and staff — vaccinated with the other two at 85%.
+According to NFL.com, commissioner Roger Goodell said Wednesday that 30 of 32 teams have more than 90% of their Tier 1 and 2 personnel — coaches and staff — vaccinated with the other two at 85%.

 The league’s updated protocols also include that players who are vaccinated will not have to go into quarantine if they have contact with someone who has COVID-19, which the league hopes will serve as a further inducement.

-Door still open for K.J.
-Wright to return
+Door still open for Wright to return

 Linebacker K.J.
 Wright, a Seahawk for the last 10 years, remains unsigned with some thought the team is content to move forward with younger players at linebacker — notably, 2020 first-round pick Jordyn Brooks as the starter on the weakside and 2020 second-rounder Darrell Taylor on the strongside.
 Those are the two spots Wright played a year ago.